rocket-pool/RPIPs/RPIPs/RPIP-43.md

   proxy implementation contract SHALL be called the megapool's "delegate"
 - Legacy minipool deposits (ie, deposits of validators with withdrawal credentials that are not a megapool) SHALL be disabled
-    - This SHOULD be achieved in a way that prevents creation of minipools
+- Solo migration into legacy minipools (ie, promotion of vacant minipools) SHALL be disabled; this MAY be achieved by disabling creation of vacant minipools

 ### Validator Management